Sandokan (1976 TV series): Plot

 Malaysia, the second half of the 19th century.
-The English Queen Victoria owns the domain of the eastern lands of Borneo.
+The British Queen Victoria owns the domain of the eastern lands of Borneo.
 The occupying British forces are commanded by James Brooke, oppressive and ruthless governor.
 The brave Sandokan is a young Malaysian prince who has lost his kingdom and title as result of the British annexation.
 Along with his friend Yanez De Gomera (of Portuguese origin), Sandokan is now the ruler of the isle of Mompracem, a den of pirates who make constant attacks against British forces.

 One day Sandokan travels from the island of Malaysia to the lands of Borneo.
 Lured into a trap, Sandokan is injured in an attack, falls overboard, and is found and treated by the family of Lord Guillonk, uncle of the beautiful Marianna Guillonk, nicknamed "The Pearl of Labuan".
 In fact, Guillonk does not know Sandokan personally, and mistakes the pirate for an Indian noble.
 Sandokan plays along with this deception, as Marianna and he have fallen in love with each other.
 The love between them is not meant to last for long.
 Brooke continues to pursue Sandokan.
 This culminates in the invasion of Mompracem, in which Sandokan loses both Marianna and his base, but is able to escape and start his resistance against the English anew.